IsaMarvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# Shell Scripting Tasks
+# Shell, init files, variables, and expansions

-Here are some shell scripting tasks for you to explore and enhance your scripting skills.
-Each task has a specific objective and instructions to follow.
-Happy scripting! 🚀
+ This project focuses on shell scripting and variable expansions in the command line environment.
+It provides a set of tasks to enhance your skills and understanding of shell variables and their usage.
+Each task has a specific objective and instructions for completion. 📝

 ## Tasks

 0️⃣ Create an alias for the command 'ls' to execute 'rm *'.